 Why the Need for Social Host Ordinances?

 For many years, Minnesota laws have made it unlawful for a person to provide alcohol to anyone under age 21.
 Additionally, Minnesota Statute 340A.801 allows only civil actions against a person over age 21 who knowingly provides alcohol to anyone under age 21.
-The courts have ruled, however, that owners/parents who allow a party to take place in a home where they know minors will consume alcohol, who do not take the alcoholic beverages away from the minors or who fail to stop the party, cannot be prosecuted because these actions do not fall within the meaning of providing or furnishing alcohol to minors.
-These failed actions, or loopholes, are the basis of the need for social host ordinances or similar state laws.
+The courts have ruled, however, that individuals who allow a party to take place in a home where they know minors will consume alcohol, who do not take the alcoholic beverages away from the minors or who fail to stop the party, cannot be prosecuted because these actions do not fall within the meaning of providing or furnishing alcohol to minors.
+These loopholes, are the basis of the need for social host ordinances or similar state laws.

 What Exactly is a Social Host Ordinance?